ElBrewster/tailwind-cheat-sheet/README.md

 ## What's this?

 This Vite app is a mock-up so my friends can quickly style SPAs with Tailwind.
-I found the docs a bit frustrating to navigate and decided a shortcut would be great.
+I found the docs a bit frustrating to navigate and decided to make a shortcut.
 The important bits are this README, the example `src/App.jsx`, and `tailwind.config.ts`.
 Feel free to beg, borrow, or steal any of it 😊.

-And if you know a cool way to stack linear-gradients in Tailwind please @me.
+Gold star to the person who finds a cool way to stack linear-gradients in Tailwind (please @me 🥺).

 ## What's Tailwind?